hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.

+* `key_vault_reference_identity_id` - (Optional) The User Assigned Identity Id used for looking up KeyVault secrets.
+The identity must be assigned to the application.
+See [Access vaults with a user-assigned identity](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references#access-vaults-with-a-user-assigned-identity) for more information.

 * `os_type` - (Optional) A string indicating the Operating System type for this function app.

 ~> **NOTE:** This value will be `linux` for Linux derivatives, or an empty string for Windows (default).
 When set to `linux` you must also set `azurerm_app_service_plan` arguments as `kind = "Linux"` and `reserved = true`